RobinHeitz/ros2-docker-images/README.md

 # Docker images to use with ros2 humble + VSCodes devcontainers

+See other branches for different ros versions (like noetic)

 ## Setup

 In your project's root directory, create a file `.devcontainer/devcontainer.json` and add the following content to it: